wildfly/wildfly-s2i/README.md

     Set this env variable to true in order to provision the default server in a way that allows to copy it to the runtime image.

 * `S2I_COPY_SERVER`
-    When Galleon provisioning occurs, the server (and deployed apps) is copied to the directory `/s2i-output/server' directory.
-This can be disabled by setting this env variable to `true`.
+    When Galleon provisioning occurs, the server (and deployed apps) is copied to the directory `/s2i-output/server` directory.
+This can be disabled by setting this env variable to `false`.

 * Maven env variables